TooTall18T/tool_length_probe/README.md

 The functions of the routine should be tested at reduced speed before using the routine in production.

 > [!NOTE]
-> This version of the routine is for Probe Basic 0.6.0 and higher.
+> This version (5) of the routine is for Probe Basic 0.6.0 and higher.
+> For Probe Basic up to version 0.5.4-stable use tool_length_probe 4.0.1 : https://github.com/TooTall18T/tool_length_probe/releases/tag/4.0.1

 > [!NOTE]
 > With small changes this routine can be used with every GUI.